Reporting concerns under the Code of Practice for Statistics

 A significant error is discovered in a statistical output

-This category covers wide-ranging issues with the data that feed into National Statistics or high-profile official statistics.
+This category covers wide-ranging issues with the data that feed into accredited official statistics or high-profile official statistics.
 These issues are likely to compromise quality and affect usability.

 The departmental lead should use their judgement to decide whether to escalate concerns about quality.
 The decision to raise a concern will depend on the: